 Jaipur is a bigger city, with the need to spend more time in the crazy traffic to get anywhere.
 I’ve just finishing Week 9, so another four weeks left in this trip.
 And I can say I’m not going to miss the horns!

 Jaipur is the ‘Pink City’.
 In 1876, the Prince of Wales and Queen Victoria visited India on a tour.
-Since pink denotes the color of hospitality, Maharaja Ram Singh painted the whole city pink in color to welcome the guests.
+Since pink denotes the colour of hospitality, Maharaja Ram Singh painted the whole city pink in colour to welcome the guests.

 City Palace was started in 1732, with addition of buildings and courtyards until the 20th century.

 Two giant silver urns (1.6m high) were made for transporting Ganges water for the personal use of the maharajah outside India.

 In Pritam Niwas Chowk courtyard there are four gates.
 Peacock Gate was used in the autumn,Lotus Gate in the summer, Green Gate in the spring and Rose Gate in the winter.